-Some men really think they are supposed to simply stand there like a mountain while their woman rages on them.
-Not exactly.
+Some of you really think you are supposed to simply stand there and “take it” while your woman rages on you.

 But don’t leave before you practice stepping up, holding your ground, pushing back, and honoring yourself.
 Set boundaries with her and make your own self-love/self-respect a higher priority than pleasing her (It doesn’t have to be masculine or feminine, just be yourself).
 Through you standing up for yourself, it’s possible she might stop treating you like a punching bag and face her own shit.